 Professionals may involve their own pets, seek trained pets from various organizations, use facility mascots, or work with a therapy animal team.
 All approaches have pros and cons!
 An informational brochure describing AAA and AAT can be found here.

 Animal-Assisted Education (AAE) is a goal-oriented, planned, and structured intervention directed by a general education or special education professional.
 The focus of the activities is on academic goals, prosocial skills, and cognitive functioning with student progress being both measured and documented.

 On Line Course For Professionals

-ElderPet, through its long-time affiliation with Pet Partners, sponsors an on-line course titled Animal Assisted Therapy twice a year for health care, mental health and educational professionals wishing to add this form of therapy to their professional practice.
-Nurses, OT's, PT's CTRS's, social workers, psychologists, M.D.'s and special education instructors are invited to take the class.
-Animal Assisted Therapy will be offered twice a year through UNH Professional Development and Training.
-It is a 4 week on-line course offered once in the fall and again in late winter/early spring.
+ElderPet, through its long-time affiliation with Pet Partners, has sponsored an on-line course titled Animal Assisted Therapy (AATUNH): An Introductory Course for Health Care, Mental Health and Educational Professionals wishing to add this form of therapy to their professional practice.
+Nurses, OT's, PT's CTRS's, social workers, psychologists, M.D.'s and special education instructors were invited to take the class.
+Animal Assisted Therapy was offered twice a year through UNH Professional Development and Training.
+It was a 4 week on-line course.
+The course offering is currently being reviewed and is not offered.

 For those interested in the field, ElderPet recommends the updated digital version of Standards of Practice in Animal-Assisted Interventions available through Amazon.

 ElderPet also has a list of Recommended Reading that was provided to those taking the on-line course.